Information for registered Home Schoolers

-Students who are currently registered for Home Schooling with the VRQA and have made a decision to return to mainstream schooling for their senior years (Year 10, Year 11 or Year 12), can apply to enrol directly into a full time Year 10 or VCE program with the DECV in 2018.
-2017 Enrolments are now closed.
+Students who are currently registered for Home Schooling with the VRQA and have made a decision to return to mainstream schooling for their senior years (Year 10, Year 11 or Year 12), can apply to enrol directly into a full time Year 10 or VCE program with the DECV in 2019.

 Year 10 Enrolments

-For students enrolling in Year 10, 2018 enrolments are open from 16 October 2017 until 27 July 2018.
-Students intending to start the school year at the DECV are encouraged to submit their enrolment application as early as possible to enable them to commence at the start of Term One.
+For students enrolling in Years 10, 2019 enrolments are open from 15 October 2018 until 26 July 2019.
+Students intending to start the school year at the DECV are encouraged to submit their enrolment application as early as possible to enable them to commence at the start of term one.

 Year 11 subject enrolments only

 Late enrolments will not be accepted after: Friday 21 June 2019.